 More features are Rainloop; email server, multiple website support; install multiple blogs (WordPress, Joomla), Advanced file manager with FTP support,

 What is OpenLitespeed?

-Cyberpanal is control panel of OpenLiteSpeed where you can manage your websites, install WordPress and much more.
-In fact, you do not need to install CyberPanal in order to Install WordPress on an OpenLiteSpeed web server when you don’t want control over Openlitespeed.
-But with CyberPanal you can manage SSL, create more websites, change PHP version, access files and much more, so I recommend you to have CyberPanal.
+Cyberpanel is a control panel of OpenLiteSpeed where you can manage your websites, install WordPress, and much more.
+In fact, you do not need CyberPanel in order to Install WordPress on an OpenLiteSpeed web server (but with Cyberpanel you can install WordPress in a single click) With CyberPanel you can manage SSL, create more websites, change PHP version up to 8.0, access files via builtin File manager, and much more, so I recommend CyberPanel.

-Now you know that we are using CyberPanal to manage OpenLiteSpeed web server.
-When you install CyberPanal, you are installing OLS web server along with LSCache and other features that you can set-up later.
+Now that we are using CyberPanel to manage the OpenLiteSpeed web server.
+When you install CyberPanel, you are actually installing the OLS-web server along with LSCache and other features that you can set up later.

 The whole setup is not so difficult, you just have to install the cyberpanel.

 What is LSCache